Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases

 The co-existence of avalanches and zonal flow layers makes the turbulence transport in the near-marginal regime more complicated.
-Understanding the $E \times B$ staircase would enable closing the gap between self-consistent -- but expensive -- gyrokinetic simulations and reduced -- but practical -- models~\cite{GillotPPCF2023}.
-The rest of this Section~\ref{sec:staircase} presents a brief summary of rare experimental observations and characterizations of the $E \times B$ staircase, aiming to enhance its understanding and to encourage further experimental research.
-While the experimental findings may depend on a specific device configuration and plasma scenario (see Table~\ref{table:STEX}), they can also reveal different aspects of the $E \times B$ staircase.
+Understanding the $\mathbf{E} \times \mathbf{B}$ staircase would enable closing the gap between self-consistent -- but expensive -- gyrokinetic simulations and reduced -- but practical -- models \cite{GillotPPCF2023}.
+The rest of this Section~\ref{sec:staircase} presents a brief summary of rare experimental observations and characterizations of the $\mathbf{E} \times \mathbf{B}$ staircase.
+The aim is to enhance its understanding and to encourage further experimental research.

-\subsection{Observations of the $E \times B$ staircase}
+\subsection{Observations of the $\mathbf{E} \times \mathbf{B}$ staircase}

-In a broad sense, the $E \times B$ staircase is a set of weak transport barriers by localized multiple shear flow layers extending through the whole plasma.
+In a broad sense, the $\mathbf{E} \times \mathbf{B}$ staircase is an array of weak transport barriers formed by localized multiple shear flow layers extending through the whole plasma.
 The conventional methods to identify a macroscopic transport barrier in experiments are based on one dimensional profiles of the measured pressure or the estimated radial electric field.
-However, identifying weak transport barriers only with one dimensional measurement of profiles may be challenging because the weak profile corrugation would not be clearly distinguished from measurement noises.
-Nonetheless, several approaches have been implemented in Tore Supra~\cite{DifPRL2015, HornungNF2017}, HL-2A~\cite{LiuPoP2021}, DIII-D~\cite{Ashourvan:2019ek}, KSTAR~\cite{Choi:2019wy, ChoiPPCF2024}, TJ-II~\cite{MilligenNF2017}, and W7-X~\cite{MilligenNF2018} plasmas, to overcome those limitations, as described below.
+However, identifying weak transport barriers only with one dimensional measurement of profiles may be challenging.
+The weak profile corrugation would not be clearly distinguished from measurement noise.
+To overcome this limitation, different approaches have been implemented in Tore Supra \cite{DifPRL2015, HornungNF2017}, HL-2A \cite{LiuPoP2021}, DIII-D \cite{Ashourvan:2019ek}, KSTAR \cite{Choi:2019wy, ChoiPPCF2024}, TJ-II \cite{MilligenNF2017}, and W7-X \cite{MilligenNF2018} plasmas as described below.
 The experimental conditions are summarized in Table~\ref{table:STEX}.
-Results of different experiments may represent different aspects of the $E \times B $ staircase under the same physical origin, or it might be also possible that they are originated from completely different physical processes.
+While the experimental findings may depend on a specific device configuration and plasma scenario, they might also reveal different aspects of the $\mathbf{E} \times \mathbf{B}$ staircase.

 { }